 There is evident care put into the truck’s design, and it is clear that no corners were cut.
 Work trucks usually offer quite a few amenities.
 However, this one came forward with a proper air conditioning system and an FM/AM radio system.

-In the different variants of this model, you can also find a CD player, power windows, cruise control, power drive, and much more ease of life features.
+In the different variants of this model, you can also find a CD player, power windows, cruise control, power drive, and many more ease-of-life features.

 In terms of how this truck drives, it is comfortable enough to drive around the city for your daily stuff and provides the power you need for off-roading or other high-power demanding activities.